Peppermint has an interesting history.

 A child study showed 75 percent of participants had reduced irritable bowels within two weeks.

-According to Green Med Info, a study trial of adults used peppermint oil over 24 weeks prove to relieve general symptoms.
+According to Green Med Info, a study trial of adults who used peppermint oil over 24 weeks prove to relieve general symptoms.

 A most recent study found peppermint oil can relieve abdominal pain related to irritable bowel syndrome.